playgen/SUGAR-SocialGamification/doc/features/gameData.md

 * Querying for GameData

-	GameData is retreived using the [GameDataClient](xref:PlayGen.SUGAR.Client.GameDataClient)'s Get function with the ActorId and GameId you want to query as parameters.
+	GameData is retreived using the <xref:PlayGen.SUGAR.Client.GameDataClient>'s Get function with the ActorId and GameId you want to query as parameters.
 The parameters also takes a list of keys you want to find entries for in gameData.
-This example shows how to retrieve the user's "EggHatched" [GameDataResponse](xref:PlayGen.SUGAR.Contracts.GameDataResponse) objects and count them.
+This example shows how to retrieve the user's "EggHatched" <xref:PlayGen.SUGAR.Contracts.GameDataResponse> objects and count them.

 ```cs
 		private long GetEggsHatched()